nikhilpandey02/NebulaIQ-Evaluation/nikhilpandey-self-assessment.md

 - Improve skills in Spring Boot security and database optimization.

 ### Career Direction (2-3 Year Vision)
-- Where do you want to see yourself?
 - Currently exploring career options to decide best fit for long-term growth.

 ### Definition of Success in Role